yh-sb/linux-buildroot-example/README.md

 git clone --recursive https://github.com/yh-sb/linux-buildroot-example.git cd linux-buildroot-example make

+# Or build everything in Docker (useful for macOS)
+make docker
 ```
 Find image here: `buildroot/output/images/sdcard.img`
 ***Note:** if you need to update only userspace app, use: `make update`.
 It will update app via ssh over USB*